lsriniwas/lsriniwas/README.md

 ## Hello there!
-My name is Sriniwas.👋
+My name is Lanka Sriniwas.👋

 <div align='center'>